MarwanAlshhei/DeUnc0ver/README.md

 ## Electra 11.2 - 11.4.1 + Unc0ver 11.0 - 12.1.2 support
-Delectra can be used to fix/re-jailbreak your device as reported [here](https://github.com/KirovAir/delectra/issues/12).
+Delectra (DeUnc0ver) can be used to fix/re-jailbreak your device.
-I'm not sure all leftover files are removed as of yet so I can not guarantee a clean state.
-I'll look into the current Electra release ASAP.

 # delectra + Dec0ver = DeUnc0ver
-An uninstaller script For [Electra](https://github.com/coolstar/electra/) iOS 11.0 - 11.4.1 jailbreak
-Also for [Unc0ver](https://github.com/pwn20wndstuff/Undecimus/)
+An uninstaller script For [Electra](https://github.com/coolstar/electra/) Also for [Unc0ver](https://github.com/pwn20wndstuff/Undecimus/)

 Please read everything in this readme before you do anything!